At Bailey Nelson we're passionate about eyecare.

 During your eye tests our optometrists will check your vision and the health of your eyes using state-of-the-art equipment.
-In selected stores we also have Optos scanning technology that allows the optometrists to look deeper to detect the early signs of multiple eye conditions before you have any symptoms.
 Our optometrists will also assess your visual function to determine the impact of extending reading or computer work on your eyes and offer solutions to reduce eye strain.

 We want your eyes to stay happy for as long as possible which is why it’s so important to have your eyes tested regularly.
 You should have an eye test at least every two years, or more frequently if recommended by your optometrist.

 FREE COMPREHENSIVE EYE EXAM

 We offer free private eye exams.
 Contact lens exams are £30 (including free lens trials and an aftercare appointment).
 Please note that contact lens examinations are for current contact lens wearers only - if you'd like to have a contact lens appointment with a teach and fit session, please reach out to us to book in with one of our optometrists.

 What to expect when you visit us in store for an eye test.

 Before your full eye examination, you will have a pre-test.
 The optometrist uses the results of the pre-test during your eye examination.